 The A1023 Brentwood Walking and Cycling Scheme would help provide a safer and much-improved route along the A1023 Brook Street/London Road in Brentwood, encouraging and supporting more people to walk and cycle, particularly for shorter journeys.

-The route of the scheme was determined as part of the Development Consent Order (DCO) for National Highways' M25 junction 28 improvements scheme.
+The route of the scheme was determined by National Highways as part of its work on the M25 junction 28 improvements scheme.

 Having developed a proposed design, we are now asking for your feedback specifically on our scheme as part of a public consultation.
 You can have your say by completing our consultation survey at the bottom of this page.
 If you would like to comment on specific parts of the route, you are also able to leave comments via the map tool or as part of the survey.